timothy-byles/powershell-OutlookES-classes/README.md

 method SetDefaultEntry([string]$name)
 Mark the designated configset as default

+method GetDefaultAllIndex()
+Get the index of the entry with Default1 and Default2

 method GetLength()
 Returns the total length of the byte array that would be created with GetBytes()